inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

     This time, however, we will do more than just change the colour.

 23. Click on :guilabel:`Simple Fill` under :guilabel:`Symbol layers`.
-    The Symbol layer dialog will appear next to the symbol layer column panel.
+    The Symbol layer dialog will appear on the right side of the panel.

 .. image:: /static/training/beginner/qgis-inasafe/image83.*
    :align: center

 24. Change the colour inside the polygons in the layer by clicking the button next to the :guilabel:`Fill` label:

 .. image:: /static/training/beginner/qgis-inasafe/image84.*
    :align: center

-25. In the dialog that appears, choose a new colour (that suits vegetation).
+25. In the dialog that appears, choose a new colour (one that suits vegetation).

 26. Click :guilabel:`OK`.

 Next, we want to get rid of the lines between all the farms.

-27. Click on the :guilabel:`Border style` dropdown box.
+27. Click on the :guilabel:`Border style` drop-down box.
     At the moment, it should be showing a short line and the words :guilabel:`Solid Line`.